 The Framework uses risk management processes to enable organizations to inform and prioritize cybersecurity decisions.
 It can be adapted to provide a flexible, risk-based implementation that can be used with a broad array of risk management processes, including, for example, SP 800-39.
 SP 800-39 describes the risk management process employed by federal organizations, and optionally employed by private sector organizations.
 The process is composed of four distinct steps: Frame, Assess, Respond, and Monitor.
 SP 800-39 further enumerates three distinct organizational Tiers at the Organizational, Mission/Business, and System level, and risk management roles and responsibilities within those Tiers.
 Organizations using the Framework may leverage SP 800-39 to implement the high-level risk management concepts outlined in the Framework.
 Within the SP 800-39 process, the Cybersecurity Framework provides a language for communicating and organizing.
 Further, Framework Profiles can be used to express risk disposition, capture risk assessment information, analyze gaps, and organize remediation.

-The draft NIST Interagency Report 8170: The Cybersecurity Framework: Implementation Guidance for Federal Agencies identifies three possible uses of the Cybersecurity Framework in support of the RMF processes: “Maintain a Comprehensive Understanding of Cybersecurity Risk,” “Report Cybersecurity Risks,” and “Inform the Tailoring Process.”
-The CSF Core can help agencies to better-organize the risks they have accepted and the risk they are working to remediate across all systems, use the reporting structure that aligns to SP 800-53, and enables agencies to reconcile mission objectives with the structure of the Core.
+NIST Interagency Report (IR) 8170: Approaches for Federal Agencies to Use the Cybersecurity Framework identifies three possible uses of the Cybersecurity Framework in support of the RMF processes: “Maintain a Comprehensive Understanding of Cybersecurity Risk,” “Report Cybersecurity Risks,” and “Inform the Tailoring Process.”
+The CSF Core can help agencies to better-organize the risks they have accepted and the risk they are working to remediate across all systems, use the reporting structure that aligns to SP 800-53 r5, and enables agencies to reconcile mission objectives with the structure of the Core.

 While the Cybersecurity Framework and the NICE Framework were developed separately, each complements the other by describing a hierarchical approach to achieving cybersecurity goals.